Ontario and Canada Legal Rights Explained

 • The Multi-Provincial/Territorial Assistance Program Agreement;

-• Opportunities Fund for Persons with Disabilities" (Human Resources and Development Canada), if the payment has been or will be applied to expenses incurred for participation in a welfare-approved employment-related activities.
+• Opportunities Fund for Persons with Disabilities" (Employment and Social Development Canada), if the payment has been or will be applied to expenses incurred for participation in welfare-approved employment-related activities;

-• local Disaster Relief Committee (established under the Ontario Disaster Relief Assistance Program) if the payment will be used within a reasonable period for the purpose for which it was made.
-Payments under this program for loss of income are not exempt.
+• local Disaster Relief Committee payments (established under the Ontario Disaster Relief Assistance Program) established pursuant to the Ontario Disaster Relief Assistance Program under the Ministry of Municipal Affairs if the payments will be used within a reasonable period for the purpose for which they were made.
+Payments under this program for loss of income are not exempt [Reg 39(1)27];

-• grants, items or services (ie. their value) provided for energy efficiency and conservation by gas distribution utilities, local distribution companies, municipalities, the Ontario Power Authority, Ontario or Canada.
+• grants, items or services (ie. their value) provided for energy efficiency and conservation by gas distribution utilities, local distribution companies, municipalities, an Independent Electricity System Operator, Ontario or Canada [Reg 39(1)30];

 • payments under the "Quest for Gold" - Ontario Athlete Assistance Program.

 These are specialized agreements and programs.
-The recipient and benefit unit members will typically be aware if they HAVE received any monies under these programs.
-Otherwise, it is beyond the scope of this program to explain the eligibility requirements of each program.
+The recipient and benefit unit members will typically be aware if they have received any monies under these programs.

-The earnings of a dependent minor or the amount paid to a dependent child under a training program [Reg s.39(1)14] are exempt assets.
-For the definition of "dependent minor" see Ch.2 "Claimants".
+The earnings of a member of the benefit unit who is under 18 years of age or the amount paid to them under a training program [Reg s.39(1)14] are exempt assets.

 Such earnings are also exempt as "income" (see Ch.6 Income Rules: Earnings Income Treatment: Categorical Exemptions").